GUT-AI/memory-bottleneck/references/README.rst

 Compressed Feature Extraction (i.e. Compression of Representation Learning Models)
 ----------------------------------------------------------------------------------

-Representation Learning Models (RLE) can be either pretrained or not, but training (or reuse) takes place during the stage of Preprocessing.
+Representation Learning Models (RLMs) can be either pretrained or not, but training (or reuse) takes place during the stage of Preprocessing.

 References
 ^^^^^^^^^^